yashrsharma44/yashrsharma44.github.io/content/pages/about.md

 template = "about.html"
 +++

-I am an undergraduate student at IIT Kharagpur, pursuing Mathematics as my major.
+_**I am a Production Engineer at [Meta Platforms Inc.](https://en.wikipedia.org/wiki/Meta_Platforms), working from their London Office**_.
+I was an undergraduate student at IIT Kharagpur, pursuing Mathematics as my major.
 Coding remains one of my hobby which I want to pursue full time later on.
 Apart from my love of coding, I am quite fond of [cricket](https://en.wikipedia.org/wiki/Cricket).